 I developed this Roasted Strawberry Shortcake Recipe in 2014 for a recipe contest sponsored by The Daily Meal and Driscoll’s.
 But I treasure this recipe because I developed it in partnership with my late son, Gregory Lee.
 He helped me fine tune it with his impeccable nuanced tasting skills and then stepped in to photograph.
-If this is the first time viewing the post, I hope you enjoy it and give the recipe a try.
-If this is a return trip, please make it again and think of my son when you do.
 This post was first published in 2014.

 California.
 The land of drought, Hollywood, high tech, and farming, among a myriad of other claims to fame and infamy.
 In fact, California is the leading agricultural producer in the country including providing about 80% of the strawberries consumed in the U.S.